 Scope Of Privacy Notice

-Like most businesses, we hold and process a wide range of information, some of which relates to individuals who are applying to work for us.
-This notice explains the type of information we process, why we are processing it and how that processing may
+- Like most businesses, we hold and process a wide range of information, some of which relates to individuals who are applying to work for us.
+This notice explains the type of personal data we process, why we are processing it and how that processing may affect you.
+It also outlines the rights available to you under applicable data protection laws.

-The notice focuses on individuals who are applying to work for us and the data we process as part of that process.
+The notice focuses on individuals who are applying to work for us (including those that may be unsuccessful in the application process) and the data we process as a data controller as part of that process in accordance with applicable data protection laws.
 We have a separate Workplace Privacy Notice that applies to our current and former employees.

 - what personal data we hold and why we process it;